mendix/docs/content/en/docs/appstore/modules/business-events.md

 The app that defines a business event service (**app A**), needs to be deployed and ran before the app that uses that business events service (**app B**) is ran.

-When this requirement is not met, **app B** will either be terminated or, when using [Business Events Module](https://marketplace.mendix.com/link/component/202649) version 3.7.0 and higher, produce errors in the log.
+When this requirement is not met, **app B** will either be terminated or, when using [Business Events](https://marketplace.mendix.com/link/component/202649) service version 3.7.0 and higher, produce errors in the log.

 When this occurs, please execute the following steps: